 On the 18th November, at the Manchester Central stadium, he lined up against a number of his club mates and finished victorious, as England beat France to became the 2022 world champions.

-We don’t know where he finds the time, but Seb travels far and wide, speaks English, French and Spanish, loves to cook and will throw himself into anything that gets his adrenalin pumping.
+We don’t know where he finds the time, but Seb travels far and wide, speaks English, French and Spanish, loves to cook and will throw himself into anything that gets his adrenaline pumping.

-He is also an acclaimed, professional trumpetist, having studied for 15 years, alongside his degree in Economics and Management, at the Conservatoire de Perpignan.
+He is also an acclaimed, professional trumpeter, having studied for 15 years, alongside his degree in Economics and Management, at the Conservatoire de Perpignan.

 Keep an eye out in local venues for Seb’s band, Massbeat, whose skill, camaraderie and joie de vivre are a joy to behold.